Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 • Regularly wear slippers or shoes to protect your feet from injury.

-• If your diabetes feet hurt, regularly wear stockings or socks to avoid blisters.
+• Regularly wear stockings or socks to avoid blisters.
 Do not wear socks or short stockings that are too tight below the knees.

 • Wear shoes that fit well.
 Buy your shoes in the midday, when your feet are most swollen.
 Wear new shoes cautiously until they soften.
 Use them only 1 to 2 hours a day for the first 1 to 2 weeks.